The Latest Happenings in my World

 Sturt's desert peaSturt's desert pea

-I'v been writing up an Assessment Report for the stained glass of St Mary's Catholic Church Concord and needed to visit the Church once more.
-It happened that my good friend Bronwyn Hughes, a stained glass historian from Melbourne, was visiting Sydney and expressed a desire to see the St Mary's windows on her way to visit the Centaur window.
+I've been writing up an Assessment Report for the stained glass of St Mary's Catholic Church Concord (damaged by fire) and needed to visit the Church once more.
+It happened that my good friend Dr Bronwyn Hughes, a stained glass historian from Melbourne, was visiting Sydney and expressed a desire to see the St Mary's windows on her way to visit the Centaur window.
 And so it came to pass...
-I became tour guide for Bronwyn and was able to shoe her not only the Centaur window but also the Armed Forces Memorial windows in the Concord Hospital Chapel: a bonus, since Bronwyn's current research subject is War Memorial stained glass windows.
+I became tour guide for Bronwyn and was able to show her not only the Centaur window but also the Armed Forces Memorial windows in the Concord Hospital Chapel: a bonus, since Bronwyn's current research subject is War Memorial stained glass windows.

 CMS added image